Spring is such an uplifting time of year, full of the promise of new life with green shoots, brightly colored bulbs and trees heavy with blossoms.

 The reason for this strange reaction is that spring is also when tortoises come out of hibernation.
 Unfortunately, many of them wake up in a worse state of health than they entered their long sleep, with awful problems as a result.

-The key to a happy hibernation is good preparation (more of this in the fall), but it’s also important to know when and how to wake your tortoise up early, should that become necessary.
+The key to a happy hibernation by a pet tortoise is good preparation, but it’s also important to know when and how to wake your tortoise up early, should that become necessary.

 Why Would You Have to Do This?